souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Session_G7_Constructors_This_keyword_Overloading_Encapsulation/Example04/README.md

-# Example Problem 01
+# Example Problem 04
 **Instructions**:
 Write a program to read the data of a product in stock (name, price and quantity in stock).

 Then:
 - Display the product data (name, price, quantity in stock, total value in stock)
 - Perform a stock entry and display the product data again
 - Perform a stock exit and display the product data again

-## Version 01: Usage of Constructors.
+## Version 04: Updating access modifiers for Encapsulation.

 To solve this problem, you should create a CLASS according to the project alongside: